Catching Up With the Cast of 1970's "Family"

 She went on to another successful television role as Alex P. Keaton’s (Michael J. Fox) mom in the blockbuster ‘80s TV show, Family Ties

-Baxter has managed to stay relevant over the years through her reign as one of Lifetime TV movie’s most recurring stars.
+Baxter has managed to stay relevant over the years through her reign as one of Lifetime TV's most recurring movie stars.

-Kristy McNichol was surrounded by veteran actors and budding young stars, but she was the breakaway star of the show immediately before and prior to the time it aired.
+Kristy McNichol was surrounded by veteran actors and budding young stars, which was great for her career.
+However, having already had TV appearances on other programs, she was the breakaway star before the show even started.

 After her four-year stint on Family ended in 1980, she went on to star in feature films like Little Darlings (1980) opposite Tatum O’Neal, and Only When I Laugh (1981) with Marsha Mason.

-She had a second dose of TV fame on the Golden Girl’s spinoff series, Empty Nest alongside Dinah Manoff and Richard Mulligan.
+She had a second dose of TV fame on the Golden Girl’s spinoff series, Empty Nest, where she starred alongside Dinah Manoff and Richard Mulligan.

 However, she trumps Meredith Baxter in the lesbian media stir department, most people in the know have known for years that McNichol is gay.